Tender, perfectly moist and sweet, this Vanilla cupcakes recipe is perfect for every occasion!

 Here’s what we’re using today:

-- ALL PURPOSE FLOUR- Flour is the base to our cake.
+- Flour- Flour is the base to our cake.
 For the best results, be sure to properly measure and sift it.

-- BAKING POWDER & BAKING SODA- Both ingredients are chemical leavening agents that cause batters to rise when baked.
+- Baking Powder and Baking Soda- Both ingredients are chemical leavening agents that cause batters to rise when baked.
 If either of these ingredients is over a year old, I’d recommend testing their reactivity and replacing them if needed.

-- VANILLA PASTE OR EXTRACT- If you can get the paste, DO IT!
+- Vanilla- If you can get the paste, DO IT!
 Vanilla also works as a flavor enhancer here!
 Without it, cakes and cookies tend to be bland.

 These cupcakes couldn’t be easier to make!
 Seriously, all you need is one bowl, a cupcake tin, and about 30 minutes.